lenra-io/dofigen/README.md

 # Dofigen

 Dofigen is a Dockerfile generator using a simplified description in YAML or JSON format.
-It defines default values and behaviors that makes the creation of Dockerfiles simplier.
+It defines default values and behaviors that simplify the creation of Dockerfiles.

 A french DevOps said about it:
 > C'est une bouffée Dofigen dans ce monde de con...teneurs.